-This ride includes some asphalt, loose and hard packed dirt, rock gardens and granite slabs.
-Most bikers will be able to complete all of the downhill segments, whereas some climbs include a few short technical sections where less experienced riders may have to push their bike up the obstacle.
+This ride includes some asphalt, loose and hard-packed dirt, rock gardens, and granite slabs.
+Most bikers will be able to complete all of the downhill segments, whereas some climbs include a few short technical sections where less experienced riders may have to push their bikes up the obstacle.

-On a garbage can, a sign saying Espinosa Trail will advise the rider when to turn left to leave Kernan Road for this fun and easy uphill singletrack.
+On a garbage can, a sign saying Espinosa Trail will advise riders when to turn left to leave Kernan Road for this fun and easy uphill singletrack.
 Espinosa Trail #4E03

 will take the rider to Los Pinos Road (FSR #16S17)

-, another fireroad, slightly uphill.
-Here is where some of the best views can be admired, especially the granite wall on the opposite side of the valley that's used for rock climbing.
+, which is another fire road that leads slightly uphill.
+Here is where some of the best views can be admired, especially views of the granite wall on the opposite side of the valley that is often used for rock climbing.
 Los Pinos Road (FSR #16S17)

 will bring the rider to the beginning of Spur Meadow Trail #801

-, a fast downhill singletrack.
-Probably the segment that allows for the greatest speed.
+, which is a fast downhill singletrack.
+This is probably the segment that allows for the greatest speed.

 Spur Meadow Trail #801